blackstork-io/fabric/docs/tutorial.md

 }
 ```

-In this code snippet, the `document.greeting` block defines a template with a single anonymous content block containing the text "Hello, Fabric!"
+In this code snippet, `document.greeting` block defines a template with a single anonymous content
+block containing the static text "Hello, Fabric!"

-To render the document, ensure that Fabric can locate the `hello.fabric` file.
-Execute `fabric` command in the same directory (or explicitly provide `--source-dir` CLI argument):
+To render the document, execute `fabric` command in the directory with `hello.fabric` file, or
+explicitly specify a path to another directory with `--source-dir` CLI argument:

 ```shell
 fabric render document.greeting